jvy1106/autovenv.sh/README.md

 autovenv.sh is a bash script that sets up easy to use shortcuts and automagically activates and deactivates your environment depending on what project you are working on.
-This script also has functions that can be used to aids in customizing your PS1 prompt.
+This script also has functions that can be used to aid in customizing your PS1 prompt.

 Who's this for?
 ---------------